APPETITE SUPPRESSANTS

 Are the appetite suppressants safe?

 Given the history of problems caused by weight loss medications it’s wise to be cautious and it’s the reason why One Life only uses phendimetrazine and phentermine—because of their proven track record.
-Both of these appetite suppressants have been in use since the 1950’s and over the last 60 years they have been used by millions and millions of people without causing health concerns and are considered extremely safe.
-They are both FDA approved and carry no restrictions or warnings.
-They are actually in the same category of medications as the ADHD medications (e.g. Ritalin, Adderall, etc.) that millions of children take every day.
+Both of these appetite suppressants have been in use since the 1950s and over the last 60 years they have been used by millions and millions of people without causing health concerns and are considered extremely safe.

 Are the appetite suppressants the same thing as Fen-Phen?

 The appetite suppressants we use are related to Fen-Phen but they aren’t the same.
-Fen-Phen was a combination of two separate medications, Fenfluramine and Phentermine.
-Fenfluramine is the half of the medication that caused heart problems and is now banned worldwide.
-Phentermine walked away without any restrictions or warnings and is still considered safe.
+Fen-Phen was a combination of Fenfluramine and Phentermine.
+Fenfluramine is the half that caused heart problems and is now banned.
+Phentermine is still considered safe and FDA approved.

 Will the appetite suppressants make me jittery?

-The appetite suppressants are stimulants so it can take your body a day or two to get used to the medication.
-The first couple of days some people can feel a little bit “jazzy,” kind of a “zoom, zoom” like feeling, but you shouldn’t feel jittery or agitated.
-By day three or four the stimulation the medication provides starts to feel about as strong as a cup of coffee.
-Most people actually like the little pick me up that the medication provides.
+The first couple of days some people can feel a little bit “jazzy,” but by day three or four the stimulation feels about as strong as a cup of coffee.
+Most people like the little pick-me-up the medication provides.

 Will the appetite suppressants make me anxious?

-Among those with anxiety issues this is a very common fear but it is rarely, if ever, an issue.
+Among those with anxiety issues this is a common fear, but it is rarely, if ever, an issue.

 Will the appetite suppressants keep me up at night?

-On the first day or two, as the body is getting used to the medication, there can be some sleep disturbance.
-After those first couple of days, sleep issues usually aren’t a problem as long as the medication is taken early enough in the day.
+There can be some sleep disturbance for the first day or two, but it usually isn’t a problem as long as the medication is taken early in the day.

 Will the appetite suppressants raise my blood pressure?